resume service India's premier resume service

 Social media should be used responsibly.
 You should refrain from posting anything that you would not wish to be seen by your present or prospective employer.

 Before starting a job search, carefully scan your online presence, including social media.
-Clear up your Twitter, Facebook, and LinkedIn accounts.
+Clear up your Twitter, Facebook, and Linkedin accounts.
 Also, don’t forget to check your privacy settings to make sure that whatever you want to be hidden from your employer will remain so.

 Distinguish Between Personal and Professional: